Why a Balanced Approach Toward Life Is Important

 We overlook the fact that eternal life speaks of a ‘quality of life’ available to us in this life.

-Our view of life—how we see and respond to our heavenly Father and to one another—is so very important.
-Our fellowship with God permits His insight to improve our perceptions so we see and live as eternally minded people.
+Our view of life—how we see and respond to our heavenly Father “and” to one another—is so very important.
+Our fellowship with God permits His insight to improve our perceptions so we can see and live as eternally minded people displaying the fruits of eternity.

 When Jesus said; “I am the truthful way to live” (r), he referenced his son-to-Father fellowship with God.
 Jesus’ life was an illustration of how we can actively fellowship with God as Father and experience more meaningful and balanced lives today (s).